archesproject/arches-koop/README.md

 ### Dev Server

 This project by default uses the [Koop CLI](https://github.com/koopjs/koop-cli) to set up the dev server.
-It can be invoked via
+You can start the server by running:

 ```
-$ yarn start
+yarn start
 ```

 The server will be running at `http://localhost:8080` or at the port specified at the configuration.